mriale/PyDPainter/docs/tools/src/toolbox.md

 The Grid constrains the action of **all painting tools**:
 ![](grid.png)
+*V.2.1.0 added number spinners to increase/decreae value with a mouse click.
+Keep the mouse button down to change values faster.*

 ### Size X,Y

 Pixel length and height of the grid.
 This means that, for example, a line or a drawing can only be drawn at the same pixel spacing.
+If you're creating tiles for a video game, this size will be the size of your tiles (e.g. 16x16 px).
+This allows you to create a reference grid.
+Desactivate the grid tool as you draw (same icon).

 ### Offset X,Y